niebert/WikiCommons2AFrame/README.md

 * Use [multiple 360 degree images](https://niebert.github.io/WikiCommons2AFrame/aframe360starter.html) for explorative environment for a geolocation.
 Input are the 360 degree images and the tool generates a ZIP file that contains for all location a file with the provided 360-degree images and an `index.html` that contains a link to all selected  360-degree image in AFrame.
 The title for the `index.html` can be defined in the tool above the selected images.

 ## Common Pitfalls
-* **(Unzip Generated ZIP)** The `Generate ZIP` button creates and ZIP file and will be saved in your download folder.
-Do not start the `index.html` in the ZIP file.
-Unzip/extract all files before and load the `index.html` from the extracted folder.
+* **(Unzip Generated ZIP)** The `Generate ZIP` button creates a ZIP file and will be saved in your download folder.
+If you try to start the `index.html` directly from  the compressed ZIP file, the AFrame 360 degree images will not work due to unresolved path names to the libraries and CSS file.
+Unzip/uncompress the ZIP file first and start the `index.html` with your browser (Firefox, Chrome Safari) from the extracted folder.

 ## Tutorial
 * You can used the [WikiCommons2AFrame Tools](https://niebert.github.io/WikiCommons2AFrame) to create 360 degree images.
 There are two to